 Actions upon Completion of Investigation and/or Appeal

-In all instances, the Disciplinary Authority may consult with the HR representative to ensure that the sanction and/or remedies satisfy the university’s obligation to maintaining a non-discriminatory, harassment-free, and diverse work environment.
+In all instances, the Disciplinary Authority may consult with the HR Business Partner to ensure that the sanction and/or remedies satisfy the university’s obligation to maintain a non-discriminatory, harassment-free, and diverse work environment.

 ER Process Workflow Overview